-Budget friendly sweet carrot biscuits infused with orange oil and cinnamon and inspired by a old fashioned war time recipe.
-Healthy biscuit snack made with gluten free flour and plant based ingredients – perfect for gluten-free, vegan diets and Low FODMAP too.
+Budget friendly sweet carrot biscuits (or cookies if you like) infused with orange oil and cinnamon and inspired by a old fashioned war time recipe.
+Healthy biscuit snack made with gluten free flour and plant based ingredients – perfect for gluten-free, dairy free, egg free, vegan diets and Low FODMAP too.

 This is a very simple biscuit recipe to make, originally based on an old-fashioned recipe from the second world war, when vegetables featured often in cake and biscuit recipes.
 It’s also a perfect budget recipe and you can always swap around the ingredients to suit you.

-This Carrot & Cinnamon Biscuits recipe also taste great with a handful of raisins or currants (or any of the dried currants substitutes).
+This war time carrot cookies recipe also taste great with a handful of raisins or currants (or any of the dried currants substitutes).

 MORE BISCUIT RECIPES